Algae: Bioplastics

 Various polymers can be created from algae, which can be especially useful in the creation of bioplastics.
 These include hybrid plastics, cellulose-based plastics, poly-lactic acid, and bio-polyethylene.
 Several companies have begun to produce algae polymers commercially, including for use in flip-flops and in surf boards.
 Even algae is also used to prepare various polymeric resins suitable for coating applications.

+In human culture

+The third island on Kunming Lake at Beijing's Summer Palace is called Zaojian Tang Dao (藻鑒堂島).
+The name comes from the classical Chinese character 藻, meaning both "algae" and "literary talent."
+As a result the islands name can be translated to either "Island of the Algae-Viewing Hall" or "Island of the Hall for Reflecting on Literary Talent."